William Vere Reeve King-Fane: Life

 Following schooling at Eton College, Fane matriculated at Trinity College, Cambridge, in 1886, before graduating with a Bachelor of Arts degree in 1889 and proceeding to a Master of Arts degree in 1894.
 He was called to the bar at the Inner Temple in 1892 and practised as a barrister on the Midland Circuit, but only for a short time.
 He was commissioned a captain in the 3rd (Militia) Battalion of the Lincolnshire Regiment on 11 November 1897, and saw active service with this unit in the Second Boer War in South Africa.
-Following the end of this war, Fane returned with the battalion on the SS Cestrian, which arrived in Southampton in October 1902.
+Following the end of this war, Fane returned with the battalion aboard Cestrian, which reached Southampton on 5 October 1902.
 During World War I, Fane was lieutenant-colonel of the 3rd training battalion stationed in Grimsby, before retiring in 1918 with the rank of Brevet Colonel.

 Fane took an active interest in local government, which intensified after his retirement from the armed forces.
 He was appointed High Sheriff of Lincolnshire in 1907 on the death of Edgar Lubbock, and was appointed a Deputy Lieutenant of the county in 1911.
 In 1915, he was elected an Alderman of Kesteven County Council.
 In 1934, he was elected vice-chairman, succeeding Robert Pattinson, and served in that post until 1937, when he resigned and J. H. Bowman took over.
 A staunch Conservative, King-Fane was chairman of the Grantham Divisional Conservative Association.
 He was also chairman of the Diocesan Finance Committee in 1930 and a member of the Lincolnshire Diocesan Trust and Board of Finance.
 As a member of the County Council, he took a keen interest in education and chaired the Education Committee, as well as the board of governors of Kesteven and Grantham Girls' School from November 1940.

 King-Fane resigned from the post of vice-chairman of Kesteven County Council in 1937 owing to ill health, and stepped down from the Council in 1941.
 Although Fulbeck Hall had been his home for many years, King-Fane and his wife lived at the George Hotel in Grantham after the beginning of World War II.
 He died at the town's hospital on 5 November 1943.